Join the network of the nationwide trails community!

 We support local, regional, and long-distance trails and greenways, whether they be in backcountry, rural or urban areas.
 Our goal is to support America's trails by finding common ground and promoting cooperation among all trail interests.
 Since our formation in 1988 we've been involved in everything from training trails advocates to increasing accessible trail opportunities for persons with disabilities.

 American Trails will continue to keep you informed on both trail know-how and issues critical to the future of trails.
 With your help, we can increase funding for trails, keep more trails open, and improve the health and well-being of Americans of all ages and abilities, including our children.

 Working together - works!
 There is strength in numbers!
-Please consider making a donation or joining American Trails for as low as $25/individual, $50/nonprofit, or starting at $100/business.
+Please consider making a donation or joining American Trails.

 Mission of American Trails

 American Trails advances the development of diverse, high quality trails and greenways for the benefit of people and communities.
 Through collaboration, education, and communication, American Trails raises awareness of the value these trail systems offer.

 American Trails envisions the nation’s public trails and greenways being within reach of all people wherever they live, work, and play.
 This vision ensures that:

 Our work includes:

 Fostering cooperation and communication among all trail users